partnercloudsupport/jiaan-dl/README.md

 # Jiaan - Intelligent Security Camera

 Jiaan is an intelligent security camera built for the DeepLens challenge.
-The services target DeepLens- and IoT-specific transactions that process, interpret, and act on classified objects detected by the SSD r-CNN framework.
+The services target DeepLens- and IoT-specific transactions that process, interpret, and act on classified objects detected by the [SSD](https://arxiv.org/abs/1512.02325) r-CNN framework.
 The model has been trained from the VGG16 Reduced model using a custom data set that is not included in this repository as they are too large (~2.9GB).

+## Model
+- Trained and optimized model is located under models/
+- Original VGG16 Reduced model Jiaan was fine tuned on is located in /jiaan-train/vgg16_reduced

 ## Installation